New to the League? Welcome !

 Voluntarily driving off-track to gain an advantage is strictly forbidden.

 There is an automatic drive-through penalty after reaching a certain number of incident points.
 The number changes every race.

-Even if that number is not reached, post-race time penalties will be assessed to drivers taking advantage of off-tracks (defined as an excessive number of them).
+Even if that number is not reached, post-race time penalties will be assessed to drivers taking advantage of off-tracks.

 Going off a few times by mistake is not a problem at all.
 Disregarding the track limits and getting a lot of 1x in places like Spa or CotA is often punished, instead.